 Of course you have!
 But do you know about all of the exciting ways that the Augsburg Music Department is celebrating Augsburg’s 150th?
 We’ve started this page to help you keep track – Check back frequently for new announcements and event details.

 Friday Evening Gala

-Music students will be providing music during the reception, an all-star alumni band lead by Robert Stack ’71, Ph.D. will keep things rock’in, and current faculty, The Augsburg Choir and choral alums will all perform during the program!
+An all-star alumni band lead by Robert Stacke ’71, Ph.D. will keep things rock’in, alumi will assist with background music, and The Augsburg Choir and choral alums will all perform during the program – including Leland Sateren’s Look to this Day.
 Purchase your tickets today.